 - You could afford another car outright if yours was totaled.

-Gap insurance usually costs $20 to $30 a year through your car insurance.
+Gap insurance usually costs as little as $20 to $30 a year or $2 a month as an add-on to your car insurance policy.
 You typically only need it for a few years while you pay back your loan.
-You can usually add gap insurance to your existing car insurance policy.
+You can almost always add gap insurance to your existing car insurance policy.
 Most car insurers offer gap coverage, including Progressive, Allstate, AAA and USAA.

 - There are exclusions.
 Check any exclusions listed in your policy that might prevent a payout.
 Losses due to circumstances like impaired driving or illegal activities can usually safely be marked down as not covered.